Game Development

 In order to effectively execute live ops you need a team with a very clear understanding of what is in scope for each game within its market.
 This means that being able to produce a good result in live ops also requires having an intuitive grasp on certain KPIs (Key Performance Indicators) which may differ dramatically from game to game depending on the story-line of the published game.

 The development effort to realize the promise of Live Ops can be far ranging and may typically stretch beyond the capabilities or interests of your core game development team.
+For gaming studios, particularly smaller ones, this includes challenges in resource allocation and the transition to real-time analytics.
+Smaller teams can overcome obstacles in transitioning to real-time analytics by leveraging emerging tools that simplify the process, enabling them to gradually adopt real-time insights for better game development.
 For example, if you’re working on retaining or engaging existing players and then developing strategies that incentivize them on different platforms (such as discounts or exclusive fan clubs on social media), you may want to wire or create responsive features and integrations to those platforms.

 Similarly if your goal is more focused on user acquisition and then running campaigns across different online channels – you may want to create unique game play features that drop the user directly into the advertised environment to give them a sense of how the game plays and provide you valuable insight on the gamers journey in your game.